- Overview, challenges and solutions for bioprocess data management

 - Solutions for bioprocess data visualization & statistical analysis

 - Use of soft sensors in bioprocess analysis workflows

 As a fermentation scientist or process development manager, you are responsible for the efficient development of high performing bioprocesses, as well as robust and predictable scale-up for future manufacturing in large scale.
-Consistent data management and data analysis plays a critical role for the success of your development and manufacturing goals.
+Consistent data management and data analysis play a critical role for the success of your development and manufacturing goals.
 If you are working in the field of bioprocess development, scale-up process validation or manufacturing excellence, you might frequently ask yourself: How do I get a complete and reliable overview of the process data with less effort?
 How to structure the ample amounts of data from different sensors in a single database?
 How to aggregate data from small and large scale to perform scale down model qualifications?
 Which methods shall I use for data analytics and the statistical evaluation of bioprocesses?
 In this article we will give a brief overview on bioprocess data management, bioprocess data visualization, and statistics to evaluate bioprocesses.

 If you are involved with fermentation processes, you deal with large amounts of sensor data (e.g. pH, temperature and dissolved oxygen measurements), product quality data (e.g. product concentrations, specific activity, relative potencies), “non-numerical” data such as pictures (e.g. scanned SDS-PAGE data) and many more.
 For every analysis purpose, you need to reorganize the data in a time consuming process manually from different data sources.
 However the expectation is, that a fermentation scientist should search through batches quickly to screen for fermenter-type, media name, product or project type.
 Best practice database requirements are i) a suitable database model to store all bioprocess relevant data in one common database, ii) the possibility to assign phase information to time-series data and iii) database filters to identify batches you want to analyze quickly.
 Commonly used database filters in bioprocesses are: